hashiprobr/react-use-loader/README.md

 ================

-**A React Hook for simplifying basic usage of [Three.js](https://threejs.org/) loaders**
+**A React Hook for simplifying basic usage of [Three.js](https://threejs.org/) model loaders**

-This hook returns an object with three properties:
+This hook returns an object with two properties:

 * a boolean state `loading`, that indicates whether it is waiting for a resource to load;

-* an asynchronous method `loadTexture`, that receives an URI and returns the corresponding texture;

-* an asynchronous method `loadModel`, that receives one of the [Three.js model loader classes](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/loaders) and an URI, and returns the corresponding model.
+* an asynchronous method `load`, that receives one of the [Three.js model loader classes](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/loaders) and an URI, and returns the corresponding model.